jrcopeti/nextjs-gpt-app/README.md

 - PostgreSQL as database
 - Prisma to interact with the database
 - OpenAI API
+- TanStack React Query for syncing server data with the client state
 - Tailwind CSS and Daisy UI for styling
 - Clerk as authentication provider
 - Vercel for deployment